dokmic/chuangmi-camera-v5/docs/content/configuration/System-Logging-and-Logfiles.md

 This prevents the camera from deleting the log files every time the camera starts, wiping out your history.

-## Log rotation

-If the cron daemon is enabled, a cronjob triggering logrotate is ran every evening.
-To add logfiles or change the settings, edit `/etc/logrotate.conf`.

-The `logrotate` utility ensures log files doe not grow too large to handle for the camera by creating a compressed archive of the logfile and truncating the current logfile so it can be refilled during the day.

 ## Remote syslog

 You can use remote syslogging to a syslog server by setting the `ENABLE_REMOTE_SYSLOG` to `1`